neuromore/Doc/neuromoreStudio/Tutorial_GettingStarted.md

 ## Adding a biosensor

 In the _Input_ category you have a variety of devices to choose from.
 For this example we will use the OpenBCI v3 sensor.
 To use it, first connect your OpenBCI board to your computer.
-Make sure to take the following steps:
+Make sure to take the following steps before using it with neuromore Studio:

-Windows: Make sure your board is recognized as a COM port and that its latency is set to 1 ms. To troubleshoot, read our OpenBCI on Windows tutorial.
+_Windows_: Make sure your board is recognized as a COM port and that its latency is set to 1 ms. To troubleshoot, read the [OpenBCI on Windows tutorial on their official site](https://docs.openbci.com/Troubleshooting/FTDI_Fix_Windows/).

-OS X: Make sure your board is connected and visible as a device.
-To check you can type ls /dev/tty.\* on your terminal.
+_Mac OS_: Make sure your board is connected and visible as a device.
+To check you can type `ls /dev/tty.*` on your terminal.
 An example connected OBCI board should look like this:

+`neuromore-MacBook:~ neuromore$ ls /dev/tty.* /dev/tty.OpenBCI-DN00959R`

+To troubleshoot, visit their [FTDI buffer fix for MacOS site](https://docs.openbci.com/Troubleshooting/FTDI_Fix_Mac/).
 Drag the OpenBCI device into your classifier to start designing the signal processing pipeline.
 ![Adding the OpenBCI](../neuromoreStudio/Images/FirstApplication/04_OpenBCI.png)
 ![Adding the OpenBCI](../neuromoreStudio/Images/FirstApplication/05_OpenBCI_1.png)